jpsaa/Meta-Github/README.md

 ### Open the "meta-NNR.Rmd" file using [R-studio](https://www.rstudio.com/products/rstudio/download/)
 ### Make sure to change your working directory
-      i.
-Press "cntrl + F" on your keyboard ii.
-Replace the all code lines that say "/Users/local folder in computer" with a destination on your computer that makes more sense (e.g. "/Users/Guest/Desktop" OR "/Users/Guest/Downloads" for a Mac computer; and "C:/a/path/that/makes/sense" for Windows)
+      a) Press "cntrl + F" on your keyboard
+      b) Replace the all code lines that say "/Users/local folder in computer" with a destination on your computer that makes more sense (e.g. "/Users/Guest/Desktop" OR "/Users/Guest/Downloads" for a Mac computer; and "C:/a/path/that/makes/sense" for Windows)
+      c) Click on "knit" --> the code will run for 20-45 minutes depending on processing power

 ### PLEASE NOTE: the document published in NNR was further edited.
-Therefore, the document produced after "knitting" this file will not look exactly the same as the one published in the journal website.
+Therefore, after "knitting" the code, the resulting file will not look exactly the same as the one published in the journal website.
 More specifically:
-      1. All large code chunks were moved and hyperlinked to the bottom for better readibility
+      a) All large code chunks were moved and hyperlinked to the bottom for better readibility
-      2. Figure and table names were edited in the last steps of the article proofing process (to match the formatting of the journal)
+      b) Figure and table names were edited in the last steps of the article proofing process (to match the formatting of the journal)
-      3. Figure quality in the knitted document has been reduced for faster knitting
+      c) Figure quality in the knitted document has been reduced for faster knitting
-      4. This document also contains additional analyses that were requested during the peer-reviewing process
+      d) This document also contains additional analyses that were requested during the peer-reviewing process